yann4460/elrond-sdk-erdcsharp/README.md

 ## How to install ?

+**The SDK will be published to nuget as soon as we have a stable release.**

-Elronford SDK for .NET Core is delivered via nuget package, therefore it can be installed as follows:
+Elrond SDK for .NET Core is delivered via nuget package, therefore it can be installed as follows:
 `Install-Package elrond-sdk-erdcsharp`
+or
+`dotnet add package elrond-sdk-erdcsharp`

 # Main Features
 * Transaction construction, signing, broadcasting and querying.